-One of the best known trial lawyers in Washington State, John recently ran for the Washington State Supreme Court.
+One of the best known trial lawyers in Washington State, a few years ago John ran for the Washington State Supreme Court.
 The Tacoma Pierce County Bar Association, The King County and Pierce Minority Bar Association immediately gave him their highest ratings, Exceptionally Well Qualified.
-Martindale Hubble recently recognized John for having their highest rating for legal ability and ethics for over 15 years, as rated by Judges and Attorneys in Washington.
+Martindale Hubble recently recognized John for having their highest rating for legal ability and ethics for over 20 years, as rated by Judges and Attorneys in Washington.

 The third of 16 children, John Ladenburg was born in Leavenworth, WA and graduated from Stadium High School in Tacoma.
 He received both his undergraduate and law degrees from Gonzaga University.
 John married his wife, Connie, 39 years ago.
 They have five grown children and eight grandchildren.

 Prior to elected office, John spent a decade managing his own law firm, representing crime victims and small business clients.
 He was also involved in several high-profile cases ranging from the federal Salmon-scam to the Pierce County Racketeering trials.
 John represented tribal members in Washington and Oregon attempting to recover their treaty fishing rights, becoming a well-known trial lawyer.

 John entered public service as a Tacoma City Council member.
 Right away he became a leader in protecting the environment and in establishing clean drinking water standards.
 John led the fight to force the Federal EPA to clean up polluted water wells owned by Tacoma's water utility.
 He helped negotiate a settlement with EPA which cleaned the water supply without new taxes.
 He helped bring the first secondary treatment plant to Tacoma's sewer utility and helped reach an agreement that provided over $60 million to build the plant.
 He lead the fight against W.P.P.S.S. nuclear plant cost overruns and forced Tacoma to withdraw from the W.P.P.S.S. power fiasco.